-Organic Castor Oil – Caster oil promotes a bubbly lather, while offering deep moisturizing properties.
+Organic Castor Oil – Castor oil promotes a bubbly lather while offering deep moisturizing properties.
 Whenever you're developing a recipe and using castor oil, it should account for approximately 5 to 10 percent of the total oil used.

-Activated Charcoal – Known as a natural detoxifying agent, activated charcoal promotes healing and produces a beautiful bar of soap.
-Naturally, soap is off-white, however, this ingredient creates a beautiful gray tone while boosting its beneficial properties.
+- Activated Charcoal – Known as a natural detoxifying agent, activated charcoal promotes healing and produces a beautiful bar of soap.
+Naturally, the DIY charcoal soap is off-white, however, this ingredient creates a beautiful gray tone while boosting its beneficial properties.